-- The maximum period allowed to study outside AU is one academic year (including the summer semester). - The number of credit hours registered by the concerned should not exceed three courses per semester.
+- The maximum period allowed to study outside AU is one academic year (including the summer semester). - Students are not allowed to register new courses other than the recommended courses to study outside of AU.

-- In case the college recommends three courses or less, students must complete their studies within one semester. - Students are not allowed to register new courses other than the recommended courses to study outside of AU. - The student acknowledges by a commitment that he/she is aware of removing the warning during one academic year only, and if he/she fails to do so, the university will dismiss him academically from the program to which he/she belongs. - 3. dismissing the students concerned academically if: - Credit hours completed 35 hours is or less, and the AGPA of the courses of General Studies is less than (2) points. - Credit hours completed is more than 35 credit hours, and cannot be recovered from the warnings even by studying 6 courses outside the university.
+- The student acknowledges by a commitment that he/she is aware of removing the warning during one academic year only, and if he/she fails to do so, the university will dismiss him academically from the program to which he/she belongs. - 3. dismissing the students concerned academically if : - Credit hours completed 35 hours is or less, and the AGPA of the courses of General Studies is less than (2) points. - Credit hours completed is more than 35 credit hours, and cannot be recovered from the warnings even by studying 6 courses outside the university.